Q: I read the following from your page, "... all woodstoves and fireplaces installed in Washington

 doors, windows, etc..
 If the house doesn't present enough openings to the outside atmosphere to allow static pressure stabilization, the atmosphere

-inside the house will remain at a lower pressure (and a lower oxygen level) than the atmosphere outside the house as long as the fire is burning.
+inside the house will remain at a lower pressure than the atmosphere outside the house as long as the fire is burning.
 The

 tighter the house, the more pronounced the effect.

 Controlled combustion heaters such as wood stoves and inserts don't

 consume nearly as much room air as open fireplaces, but even their small

 amount of air exfiltration can combine with that of other air evacuators